Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 Controls brightness of the flight instrument cluster.

-Rotating clockwise will increase brightness of all flight instrument lights, while at the same time dim indicator and warning lamps.
+Rotating clockwise will increase brightness of all flight instrument lights, while at the same time dim the HSI mode and warning and caution lights, except FIRE and OVERHEAT.

 Flight instrument lights can additionally be controlled individually with knobs on the Flight Instrument Lights Intensity Panel, located on the right wall.